Skip Navigation

 • When a Clery crime allegation is reported to a CSA, they must then report it directly and immediately to OUPD.
 A crime is "reported," when it is brought to the attention of the CSA by a victim, witness, other third party or even the offender.

-• CSAs are required to report any Clery crime allegations they receive to OUPD for statistical purposes but they may keep the victim’s identity confidential if that is the victim's wish.
+• CSAs are required to report any Clery crime allegations they receive to OUPD for statistical purposes but they may keep the victim’s identity anonymous if that is the victim's wish.

 • If a CSA is not sure if the incident is a Clery crime or if it occurred within the campus’ geography, they should report it to OUPD and allow them to make the determination based on the information available.

 • CSAs should provide victims of sexual assault, domestic violence, dating violence, and stalking with the appropriate student or faculty/staff brochure and the VAWA brochure so that they are aware of an understand their rights, options and available services.
-Links to these brochures from the Institutional Equity Office are below.
+These brochures can be found on the Institutional Equity Office website.

 • Investigate or otherwise attempt to confirm the reported allegation